-Who first had the idea to ferment corn and distill it?
+There are plenty of American Whiskey options out there.
+But who had the idea to ferment corn and distill a small batch bourbon for the first time?
 Someone should send them a thank you card.
 Or maybe a really nice gift basket.

-The beauty of a truly excellent glass of bourbon, with its rich, sweet, caramel notes can melt all your troubles away.
+The beauty of a truly excellent glass of bourbon, with its rich, sweet, caramel notes and aroma can melt all your troubles away.

-But now, of course, you’re wondering which bourbon is “truly excellent.”
-While I can’t tell you with certainty if there is one perfect bourbon, let’s compare two of the most popular and see which fits your “perfect glass!”
+But now, of course, you’re wondering which bourbon is “truly excellent”, or the perfect everyday bourbon.
+While I can’t tell you with certainty if there is one perfect bourbon for any bourbon drinker, let’s compare two of the most popular and see which fits your “perfect glass!”
 A comparison of Knob Creek and Woodford Reserve is a good place to start our hunt.

 The Main Differences Between Knob Creek vs Woodford Reserve